 Likewise, if $[\Xi] = [\xi^2 : \xi : 1]$ is an irrational point on $\C$, then, taking $\Sigma = [2\xi : 1 : 0]$, we get

 so the Lagrange spectrum of $\C$ is none other than the classical \emph{Lagrange spectrum} $\L$ (\cite[p.~1]{CusickFlahive}).

 The spectra $\L \subsetneq \M$ are closed subsets of $\RR$ with the following well-known properties \cite{CusickFlahive}: \begin{itemize} \item On the interval $[\sqrt{5}, 3)$, $\L$ and $\M$ are discrete and equal, with all the least approximable points being quadratic irrationals parametrized by the binary tree of integer solutions to the \emph{Markoff equation} $x^2 + y^2 + z^2 = 3xyz$ \cite{MarkoffI,MarkoffII}. \item On the interval $[3, 4.5278\ldots)$, $\L$ and $\M$ are totally disconnected and difficult to describe fully.
-Also they are unequal (\cite{Freiman1968}; \cite{CusickFlahive}, ch.~3). \item Both $\L$ and $\M$ contain the infinite ray $[4.5278\ldots, \infty)$, known as \emph{Hall's ray.} The precise value of the lower endpoint
+They are unequal (\cite{Freiman1968}; \cite{CusickFlahive}, ch.~3).
+They remain a topic of current research \cite{Erazo22}. \item Both $\L$ and $\M$ contain the infinite ray $[4.5278\ldots, \infty)$, known as \emph{Hall's ray.} The precise value of the lower endpoint

 was determined by Freiman in 1973 (\cite{FreimanHall}; \cite{Freiman1975}; \cite[ch.~4]{CusickFlahive}). \end{itemize}

 In \cite{ChaIntrinsic}, Cha and Kim consider the unit circle